 Students must complete a Master Promissory Note (MPN) the first time they borrow at Heidelberg.
 An Entrance Interview is also required if the student is borrowing for the first time.
-Both forms can be completed on-line and found on the financial aid website.
+Both forms can be completed on-line at www.studentloans.gov.